-Our inspectors will look at either a selection or all of the quality indicators, based on the aims and objectives of the service.
-Which, and how many quality indicators, will depend on the type of inspection, the quality of the service, the intelligence we hold about the service, and risk factors that we may identify.
-We will use the quality illustrations, which are based on the Health and Social Care Standards, in our professional evaluations about the care and support we see.
+Our inspectors will look at either a selection of, or all of the quality indicators, based on the aims and objectives of the service.
+Which, and how many, quality indicators will depend on the type of inspection, the current evaluations (grades) for the service, the intelligence we hold about the service, and risk factors that we may identify.
+We will use the quality illustrations, which are based on the Health and Social Care Standards, in our professional evaluations about the care, support and service provision we see.